 - Can I work on the fellowship part-time?

-No. This year of service represents a full-time commitment to the work of the fellowship project as a singular professional priority for the entirety of the engagement.
-Additionally, fellows are required to live within a commutable distance to the host city of the placement or be willing to relocate temporarily, if selected, as projects will likely require daily on-the-ground and in-person interaction with the host agency.
+No. This year of service represents a full-time year-long commitment to the work of the fellowship project as a singular professional priority for the entirety of the engagement.
+Additionally, fellows must either live within a commutable distance to the host city of the placement or be willing to relocate temporarily, if selected, as projects will likely require daily on-the-ground and in-person interaction with the host agency.
 About one-third of our fellows accept fellowships in states or cities or counties where they do not currently reside.
 FUSE does not provide relocation benefits to candidates who are interested in moving for a specific project.
-Depending on the host government agency, there may be some flexibility around how often fellows need to be in the office and how much flexibility they have around their day-to-day schedule.
+Depending on the host government agency and project, there may be some flexibility around how often fellows need to be in the office and how much flexibility they have around their day-to-day schedule.

 - How long is the interview process?

 The interview process can take anywhere between two and 12 weeks, depending on how close you apply to the fellowship start date.
-After reviewing applications, our recruitment team schedules 30-minute phone interviews with candidates to assess the technical skills needed for the project.
+After reviewing applications, FUSE Corps schedules a 30-minute phone interviews with candidates to assess the technical skills needed for the project.
 Those initial conversations are also the appropriate time to discuss candidates’ interest in other projects they might like to be considered for.

-Selected candidates are moved forward to a video interview, which lasts about 45 minutes and is conducted by our alumni, who are closely engaged with our recruiting efforts.
+Selected applicants are moved forward to a video interview, which lasts about 45 minutes and is conducted by our former fellows, who are closely engaged with our recruiting efforts.